equinor/tocomo/README.md

 # CO<sub>2</sub>specdemo

+The application is hosted on radix, visit our page [here](https://co2spec.playground.radix.equinor.com)

 The CO<sub>2</sub> specification demo was made to simplify calculations of chemical reactions, specifically when CO<sub>2</sub> is mixed with water together with other reactants.
 The following reactions take place: